Coral Reef Safe Sunscreen

 There is a "Reef Safe" test that can be performed on sunscreens, and we considered it, but they test on fish, not on coral.
 We chose to forgo this test because it doesn't measure any impact on coral whatsoever.
 Furthermore, it would actually be in violation of our Leaping Bunny No Animal Testing pledge.
 We believe our sunscreens do not have a negative impact on coral reefs for a few reasons.
-Badger sunscreens contain no chemicals whatsoever(2) and most have been tested and proven to be both water resistant and biodegradable.
-The only active ingredient, Zinc Oxide, is a powdered mineral that will settle to the seafloor within a few hours(3), like silt, and become buried in the sediment.
+Badger sunscreens do not contain any of the ingredients shown to harm coral, all have been tested and proven to be biodegradable and most are water resistant.
+The only active ingredient, Zinc Oxide, is a powdered mineral that will settle to the seafloor within a few hours(2), like silt, and become buried in the sediment.
 The base of our water resistant sunscreens (inactive ingredients that make up 77-88%) is made of USDA Certified Organic plant oils, beeswax and vitamin E. These are all biodegradable and safe for any environment.

 What can you do to ensure that your sunscreen is safe for the marine environment and coral reefs?

 - Use a sunscreen that does not have the ingredients shown to damage coral in Dr. Danovaro's research (see above).
 Badger sunscreens do not contain any of these ingredients.